LazyBoneJC/DeFi_Stablecoin/README.md

 ## System Flowchart

 Here is a flowchart illustrating the core interaction within the system.
-Note that this requires a Markdown viewer that supports Mermaid syntax to be rendered as an image.

 ```mermaid
 graph TD